benallfree/worldforge/retrospective.md

 - Dramatic reduction: over 50% smaller, and total control
 - Porting to Svelte was tedious, but not hard
 - Learning VanJS was easy.
 It's so raw that some things taken for granted were again remembered.
 Example: click handler propagation is not handled natively.
 Passing `function()` instead of `()=>{}` so you can have `this` referring to the element that fired the event.
 Old school HTML.

+## CSS Modules experiment

+- created 20-30 bytes of bloat for every component